magicstickuk/multisite-post-duplicator/README.md

 == Changelog ==

+= 1.1.2 =
+* Fixed 'create link to an existing post' functionality only displaying 'Post' Post-Type results

 = 1.1.1 =
 * Fixed issue with linked posts not looking at the 'ignore most meta keys' setting.
 * Improved efficiency of core duplication function.